-For products underwritten on a preferred basis, the margin would be at least the average of the low and the high margins for years where no credible experience exists, in accordance with the SOP, paragraphs 2350.03 and 2350.031.
+For products underwritten on a preferred basis, the margin would be at least the average of the low and the high margins for years where no credible experience exists, in accordance with SOP, sections 2350.03 and 2350.031.
 For durations without credible experience, the margins are normally higher than the margins for adverse deviations applied to standard regular underwriting mortality assumptions, at least until the time the effect of preferred underwriting is assumed to wear off.

-Another consideration to be kept in mind in setting the mortality margins for adverse deviations is that the recent market proliferation of preferred underwriting products may have affected both mortality and persistency assumptions of products offered on a non-preferred basis, and both for those currently being offered and those that have been sold in the past.
+Another consideration to keep in mind in setting the mortality pargne for adverse deviations is that the recent market proliferation of preferred underwriting products hay have impacted both mortality and persistency assumptions of products offered on a non-preferred basis, and both for those currently being offered and those that have been solve in the past.